DroopyTersen/spscript/docs/search.md

 - `ctx.search.sites(text)` - limits the search to just sites (STS_Web)
 - `ctx.search.sites(text, urlScope)`- limits the search to just sites (STS_Web) that are underneath the specified `scopeUrl`
 - `ctx.search.sites(text, urlScope, queryOptions)` - limits the search to just sites (STS_Web) that are underneath the specified `scopeUrl` with the specified `QueryOptions`

+The previous search methods all take query text as the first parameter.
+This text can be:

+- An arbitrary string - `"spscript is awesome"`
+- A Keyword Query (KQL) - `"Title:SPScript OR Path:https://andrew.sharepoint.com/sites/spscript"`
+- Both `"Author:Petersen come find me"`

 ## Search Response